darrylcousins/boxesapp/docs/SHOPIFY.md

 ## Recharge purchase options

-Purchase options in Recharge must be in **`weeks`** and **not** `days`.
+Purchase options in Recharge must be in **weeks** and **not** `days`.
 The reason for this is that by using weeks we can define a specific weekday to make the charge (i.e. when the shopify order is created).
-The default (not configurable) is that the charge is processed - and the order created - 3 days prior to the delivery day and to advise the customer a further 3 days before that.
+Therefore the charge is processed - and the order created - 3 days prior to the delivery day and to advise the customer a further 3 days before that.
 The email to the customer details the changes made to the box between deliveries, namely:

 * items included or excluded for the upcoming delivery
 * addon items unavailable and their subscription updated
 * subscriber then has 3 days to update their box prior to the order being created

 **Every** item with product type of `Container Box` or `Box Produce` must have matching available options.
-I.e. if boxes have both weekly (`every 1 week`) and fornightly (`every 2 weeks`) then **every** `Box Produce` product must also share those options.
+I.e. if boxes have both weekly (`every 1 week`) and fortnightly (`every 2 weeks`) then **every** `Box Produce` product must also share those options.

 NB: Products can be added in bulk in the `Recharge` admin.